Shroud n. 1: burial garment 2: shelter, protection 3: something that covers, screens, or guards

 As the dictionary indicates, a shroud can serve a number of purposes.
 Still, at The Forest we’d like to suggest that you consider an additional purpose as you determine what you’d like your body, or a loved one’s body, to be wrapped in after death.

+A shroud can reflect connections to one’s family and those left behind.
+It can be a reminder of an interest, a style, a value of the deceased.
+It can signify a memorable achievement or identity during life.
 To that end, please give some thought to what you, or your loved one, have valued in life and consider whether there is a textile you associate with those values.
 For example, a tablecloth might bring to mind dedication to family and participation in holiday gatherings.
 Bed linens, including quilts, bedspreads or blankets, might carry memories of ancestors, hospitality, home life, or tastes.
-Motifs on textiles (prints, embroidery, drawings) might capture memories of or wishes for the deceased.
+Motifs on textiles (prints, embroidery, drawings) might capture memories of our wishes for the deceased.
 A textile in a favorite color could be meaningful.

 Please share your questions regarding shrouds and burial containers with cemetery staff.
 The Forest may have caskets made from wood sustainably-harvested on site available for purchase.